To submit one of the following content types, please read the formatting details below, then follow the submission guidelines:

 - Matters Arising – see specialist submission process here.

-For more information on these content types, please contact Nature Physics:
+For more information on these content types, please contact Nature Geoscience:

 *These content types should not include original (previously unpublished) research findings and may only contain minimal new supporting data.
 As they are non-primary articles they are not eligible for Open Access and can only be published using the subscription-based publishing route.

-- Main text – up to 3,000 words, excluding abstract, Methods, references and figure captions.
+- Main text – usually no longer than 2,200 words, but can be up to 3,000 words at the editor’s discretion (excluding abstract, Methods, references and figure legends).

 - Articles include received/accepted dates.

-- Articles may be accompanied by supplementary information, which should be referred to explicitly in the main text.
+- Articles may be accompanied by supplementary information.

 - Articles are peer reviewed.